samblenny/greenhouse-logger/README.md

 You will need:
 - Soldering tools
 - Solder
-- Kapton tape or electrical tape
+- Kapton tape
+- Electrical tape
 - Drill with bit sized for installing the cable gland
 - Screwdriver for the enclosure screws